Signed in as:

 filler@godaddy.com

-Illnesses that affect the brain can sometimes require a surgical solution.
+A variety of illnesses that affect the brain can sometimes require a surgical solution.
 These include brain tumours, brain cysts, brain haemorrhage, Chiari malformations, hydrocephalus, and brain aneurysms.
 These conditions may cause symptoms due to raised intracranial pressure, which include progressive headaches, nausea, vomiting, drowsiness, and sometimes weakness in the limbs, mimicking a stroke.

-A variety of neurological conditions that primarily affect the younger person (0-16 years of age) may require neurosurgical expertise.
+A variety of neurological conditions that primarily affect the younger person (0-18 years of age) may require neurosurgical expertise.
 These include hydrocephalus and shunts, brain cysts, tumours, Chiari malformations and spinal dysraphism, including a tethered spinal cord and spinal syringomyelia.